India seeks ceasefire to evacuate its citizens from conflict zones in Ukraine | Business

 - India

-India on Friday sought ceasefire by Russian and Ukrainian troops in eastern Ukraine for evacuation of Indian citizens stuck in conflict zones and said it is yet to see the implementation of the decision by the two sides to create safe corridors for the exit of the civilians.
+India on Friday sought ceasefire by Russian and Ukrainian troops for evacuation of its citizens from the conflict zones of Kharkiv and Sumy in eastern Ukraine and said it is yet to see any movement in implementation of the decision by the two sides to create safe corridors for the exit of civilians.

 In the briefing, he also said that India has evacuated one Bangladeshi national as part of its mission to bring back the stranded Indians.